cybriq/optimalcognition/README.md

 Firstly, I got in lots of trouble modifying the code my father had spent many hours inputting from programming magazines.
 I was more interested in seeing how the system went from the details and to the result.

 When I actually got to doing something by myself, it was after I first saw a Macintosh computer.
-My very first piece of code combined multi dimensional arrays and boolean logic, making a sprite.
+My very first piece of code combined multi dimensional arrays and boolean logic, and polling to making a mouse pointer.

 I first figured out how to paint the pointer.